Trenclik/PyFuck/README.md

 ## Automatic Updater

-The interpreter includes an automatic updater that checks the latest version from GitHub releases.
+The interpreter includes an updater that checks the latest version from GitHub releases.

 ## Contributing